Telegraph Road Clinic News

 The cost of quality medical care is increasing, and the Government Medicare Rebate continues to fail to match these rising costs.
 To be able to continue to provide complex and quality healthcare to our patients, our new private fee structure has been updated.
 A full schedule of the updated fees is available on the ‘Fees’ section of our website – under ‘Resources.’
 This includes our Saturday fees and irregular hour fees.
 Please phone reception on 3261 7000 if you have any additional questions regarding our fees or billing policy.

-FEE SCHEDULE: 1st July 2024
+FEE SCHEDULE: 1st August 2025

-MEDICARE AUSTRALIA FEE UPDATE: 1st July 2024
+MEDICARE AUSTRALIA FEE UPDATE: 1st July 2025

 If you bring a physical cheque or savings card (not on your phone!) to your appointment, we can claim your Medicare rebate back instantly through our Tyro system!